-In the course of describing their use of forensic photographic and crime scene analysis techniques to definitively disambiguate which of the many men who came forward bragging he was the sailor was correct, high school history teacher Lawrence Verria and retired Navy avaiator George Galdorsi offer this purple mountain of majestic prose to characterize George Mendonsa's unbecoming conduct:
+In the course of describing their use of forensic photographic and crime scene analysis techniques to definitively disambiguate which of the many men who came forward bragging he was the sailor was correct, high school history teacher Lawrence Verria and retired Navy avaiator George Galdorsi offer a majestic mountain of purple prose to characterize unbecoming conduct.

 Every Picture tells a story